-RCs should develop their own forms and procedures for tracking attempts to locate participants once a Form 23 - Search to Locate Participant has been initiated.
+FCs should develop their own forms and procedures for tracking attempts to locate participants once a Form 23 - Search to Locate Participant has been initiated.
 For a list of participants with "open" Form 23s, run WHIX1237 - Call List for Form 23 - Search to Locate Lost Participant.
 A record of attempts to locate the participant should be kept in her file (refer to Figure 9.1 - Sample Form to Track Contact Attempts for a sample form to keep track of contact attempts).
 Refer to Form 23 for procedures on locating the participant and use it to record which steps have been taken to locate her.

-The range of strategies used to trace participants, the sequence and frequency in which tracing attempts are carried out, and the amount of effort expended in locating hard to find participants should be decided by each RC, depending on local circumstances and accessibility of useful sources of information.
+The range of strategies used to trace participants, the sequence and frequency in which tracing attempts are carried out, and the amount of effort expended in locating hard to find participants should be decided by each FC, depending on local circumstances and accessibility of useful sources of information.
+However, all FCs are required to meet the overall retention goals (refer to Section 11 - Quality Assurance for retention goals).